jsuarezruiz/forms-gtk-progress/Faq.md

 Is recommended reading the [Getting Started](Getting-Started.md) section.
 Basically, you need to sync and compile the repository to access to the `Xamarin.Forms.Platforms.GTK.dll` library.

+**I have tried the backend, in Linux I have problems to perform http requests.
+What can I do?**

+You would need to install trusted roots certificate from Mozilla as below:

+    sudo mozroots --import --ask-remove --machine

 **How will I use the Xamarin.Forms GTK Backend in the future?**

 Like the rest of platforms.
 Using NuGet packages and project templates.